AndrewZalesky/lnm_nulls/README.md

 ## Assignment of lesions to regions
 The variable *Assignment_Type* determines how lesions are assigned to regions for the observed lesion set and under the null conditions.
 Three options are available:
 - 1: A region is assigned at most one lesion in both the observed lesion set and under the null.
-- 2: A regions can be assigned multiple lesions in both the observed lesion set and under the null.
+- 2: A region can be assigned multiple lesions in both the observed lesion set and under the null.
 - 3: Same as 2, but under the null condition, lesions are randomized to approximately match node strength in the observed lesion set.
-Note that this option is only relevant for the topological null model.
+Note that this option is only relevant for the spatial null model.
 For each lesion, a set of *U* candidate nodes that are closest in strength to the actual lesion node are defined and the lesion node is repositioned to a randomly selected candidate node.
 When *U* is small, strength matching is accurate but the diversity of randomizations is constrained.

-## Matching node strength
-The spatial null under *Assignment_Type=3* ensures that each lesion is randomized to a location with approximately the same node strength.
-The topological null prserves node strength distribution, but not the node strength sequence.

-## Extensions to voxel-wise clinical data
-Extending the spatial and topological null models to voxel-wise clinical data will require further development

 # Localized differences in the presence of global spatial correlation